 When you arrive in Canada, you must:

-- Register online and print your UHIP or, pick it up in residence (for residence students) or the International Education Centre (for non-residence students)
+- Register online and print your UHIP card, or pick it up at the International Education Centre (DV 2091A-E).

 - Get to know where there are preferred providers in case you get sick and/or need medical attention

 - Carry your UHIP card with you at all times

 The Accessibility Services provides supports and accommodations to students who have a physical, sensory or learning disability, mental health condition, acquired brain injury, autism spectrum disorder or chronic health condition.
 Students who have temporary disabilities are also eligible to receive services.